You’re considering starting a new business and you’ve narrowed it down a bit between partnership and corporation.

 You can come to me too…

-Just send an email to [email protected] and I’ll help you figure out what’s the business type for you.
+Just send an email to me and I’ll help you figure out what’s the business type for you.

 In the meantime, you will find the information contained in this article useful.

-I’ve put together some of the key points you need to know in order to make an informed decision about a corporation vs partnership.
+I’ve put together some of the key points you need to know in order to know the difference between partnership and corporation so you can make an informed decision.